THUDM/GCC/gin.md

 | Reproduced      | 73.3 ± 2.4 | 49.8 ± 1.3 | 74.9 ± 1.0 | 52.4 ± 2.4 | 63.9 ± 1.0 |
 | + degree_as_tag | 74.3 ± 4.0 | 48.2 ± 1.9 | 76.3 ± 2.3 | 44.1 ± 1.9 | 78.9 ± 1.0 |

-In a recent github repo issue (https://github.com/weihua916/powerful-gnns/issues/8), one of the authors suggested tune hyperparmeters and select epoch that achieved the maximum averaged 10-fold validation accuracy.
+In a recent github repo issue (https://github.com/weihua916/powerful-gnns/issues/8), one of the authors suggested to tune hyperparmeters and select the epoch that achieves the maximum averaged 10-fold validation accuracy.

 We wonder if you could kindly share:

 1. the preferred hyperparameters
-2. scripts for evaluation, e.g. code for selecting the best epoch on the 10-fold as mentioned in the paper.
+2. your scripts for evaluation, e.g. code for selecting the best epoch on the 10-fold as mentioned in the paper.
-3. any specific software and hardware requirements, e.g., PyTorch, CUDA version that could cause such difference in experimental results.
+3. any specific software and hardware requirements, e.g., PyTorch, CUDA version that could cause the experimental difference.

-that might greatly help us to produce the reported results in the GIN paper.
+It would greatly help us to produce the reported results in the GIN paper.

-We want to thank you again for the excellent model and look forward to hearing from you.
+We would like to thank you again for the inspiring work and look forward to hearing from you.

 Best,
 Jiezhong